Skip to main content

 )

-Problem: Error about multiple trackers.Cause: Creating new PageTracker or MediaTracker without closing existing one.Solution: Close existing tracker first:
+Problem: Error about multiple trackers.Cause: Creating a new PageTracker or video tracker without closing the existing one.Solution: Close the existing tracker first:

 // Close old tracker